HBroHei/MiniStarPlanner/README.md

 # MiniStarPlanner
  A Mario Party 9 board space layout viewer \
  Currently still in development, but I figured to release this for other's convenient sake (Although MP9 modding isn't very active)

-## Important note
- BrawlCrate v41 broke UserDataEntries.
-It only showed some properties of the bone.
-Please use other versions instead.

 ## How to use
  1. Open the board space BRRES file (should be located in common/bd0#, and contains `mass` in its name) with BrawlCrate \